Construction and AI

 The emerging picture in untapped opportunities

 The E&C industry can no longer ignore the solutions that AI can enable.
 With newer entrants and start-ups favoring the technology to create disruptive impact, traditional high capital players are also starting to notice the competitive advantages.
 However, despite the traction that the few early adopters have gained, instances of deployment remain relatively limited.
 Some of the initial success of the disruptors has been built around project schedule optimization, monitoring of site video for safety using image recognition and enhanced analytics relating to capital control and proactive maintenance.
 The possibilities for further implementation are even more impressive and include:

-Overall Project Planning: The reinforcement learning approach, that AI and machine learning make possible, result in a far more agile project planning process.
-It becomes possible to include far more permutations than humans can incorporate while retaining the capacity to respond to changes in goals, schedule, and resources.
+- Overall Project Planning: The reinforcement learning approach, that AI and machine learning make possible, result in a far more agile project planning process.
+It becomes possible to include far more permutations than humans can incorporate while retaining the capacity to respond to changes in goals, schedules, and resources.

 1 Anastasios Koutsogiannis.
 “Artificial Intelligence: The Future of Construction.”
 GenieBelt, 7 Mar.
 2019, geniebelt.com/blog/artificial-intelligence-the-future-of-construction.